pragmaticslaboratory/stackage-evolution/README.md

 ## Research Questions and Answers

-For the paper, we replied to a set of research questions, which are available and can be tested online in the folder ``notebooks``.
-The code associated with the research questions is implemented in Python using [Jupiter](https://jupyter.org/).
+For the paper, we replied to a set of research questions (RQs):

 * **RQ1** Which packages are imported the most by other Stackage packages?
 Do these packages have unstable or incompatible dependencies according to their Stackage release?